grinic/Python_VMs_Installer/README.md

 # Python_VMs_Installer

-1. open environment.yml with any text editor and change the name of the environment to whatever you like (currently "nicola")
+1. open environment.yml with any text editor and change the name of the environment to whatever you like (currently "my-env")

 2. install environment:
   * open command prompt in the location of the environment.yml